RECOGNITION AND ASSESSMENT

 - invasive

-- in severe colitis may increase the risk of perforation
+- severe colitis may increase risk of perforation (if perforation suspected/imminent contact general surgeon)

-- in case of doubt about diagnosis, contact gastroenterologist
+- In case of doubt about diagnosis, contact gastroenterologist for advice and endoscopy

 CONFIRMED CDI MANAGEMENT

-- Confirmed=Stool C. difficile GDHA positive with TEIA or PCRG positive
+- Confirmed=Stool C. difficile GDHA positive with TEIA, PCRT or PCRB positive

 Management